emqx/blog/en/201912/emqx-rule-engine-series-writing-messages-to-tdengine.md

 ## Data writing method

-At present, the function of directly writing EMQ X message data to TDEngine is still under planning.
+At present, the function of directly writing EMQX message data to TDEngine is still under planning.
 Thanks to the many connectors provided by TDEngine, we use the following two methods to complete the data writing:

 - Use  [RESTful Connector](https://www.taosdata.com/cn/documentation/connector/#RESTful-Connector) in TDEngine: through calling REST API, splice and combine data into SQL statements and send them to TDEngine to perform writing, and built-in expressions and functions from rule engine can preprocess data;
-- Through the client library / connector provided by TDEngine, write code to obtain EMQ X messages through subscription / consumption, and forward them to TDEngine after processing.
+- Through the client library / connector provided by TDEngine, write code to obtain EMQX messages through subscription / consumption, and forward them to TDEngine after processing.